From heart-wrenching and beautiful features to musicals and explorations of gender, here are the short film creators you NEED to be watching.

 The audience are drawn in as they attempt to put together how the two characters – played by Daniel J. Layton and Emma Richardson – relate to one another as they tell their stories through two intercut monologues.
 One Another is a brilliantly executed, stunning depiction of how gender roles continue to affect people in the modern day, and we highly suggest giving it a watch.

 Sam Saffold-Geri‘s Comfort Food not only makes us feel a lot of emotions, but also makes us SUPER hungry for popcorn!
 Ant Lightfoot and Antoinette Belle star as an unnamed couple going through the various stages of a relationship.
-In a complete reverse of Sammy Paul’s One Another, Sam’s film is devoid of any speech between the characters, instead utilizing music and sound to create the evolution of the couple’s relationship from awkward to loving, to distant.
+In a complete reverse of Sammy Paul’s One Another, Sam’s film is devoid of any speech between the characters, instead utilising music and sound to create the evolution of the couple’s relationship from awkward to loving to distant.

 We can’t wait to see more creations from Sam!

 Oh, PJ Liguori, how charmingly bonkers your films always are, Hair and Brimstone being no exception!

 Chris Kendall plays Simon Hades who, alongside Andrea Valls as Aubrey and Dean Dobbs as Robin, runs a hair salon, which caters to some… otherworldly guests.
 Not only is the casting exceptional, but the shots are stunning and the script is absolutely… wait for it… bodacious!

 Hazel Hayes has a history of making amazing short films, including Super Brainy Zombies and Septem, and her latest short is no exception.
 Who knew only five minutes of video could give so much character exposition?

 The acting is brilliant, the lighting is beautiful, and the script is funny.
 Although, we’re still concerned about those fish…